karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 ### Bypass value check function

-In order to get success alert we can just override the check secret function to return always true.
+Other solution using Frida to get success alert would be to override check of the secret value to always return false.
-It won't solve the challenge which is to find the hidden secret, but it will be an intresting way to get success alert.
+It won't solve the challenge which is to find the hidden secret, but it will be an interesting way to get success alert.

 ```javascript
 function bypassSecretCheck() {